NTIA/sigmf-ns-scos/README.md

 |`task_id`|false|integer|N/A|A unique identifier that increments with each task of a `schdeule_entry`.|

 #### 4.1.1 SensorDefinition Object
-Sensor definition follows a simplified hardware model comprised of the following elements: Antenna, Signal Conditioning Unit (SCU), Data Extraction Unit (DEU), and Host Controller (HC).
+Sensor definition follows a simplified hardware model comprised of the following elements: Antenna, Signal Conditioning Unit (SCU), Data Extraction Unit (DEU), and Host Controller.
 Sensor implementations are not required to have each component, but metadata must specify the presence, model numbers, and operational parameters associated with each.

 The following global objects are used within the `scos` SigMF name space to define the sensor.